WateryScoobydoo/aBetterModpack/README.md

 A Better Modpack created for Lethal Company.
 Initially released to help my friends download all the necessary mods to play in a stable environment together, especially those who have entry-level computers.
-This modpack features many different fun and quality of life mods such as Mimics' and Skinwalkers to better scroll wheel, additional item slots, suits and emotes!
+This modpack features many different fun and quality of life mods such as Mimics' and Skinwalkers to touchscreen interface, HUD changes, additional item slots for walkie-talkies & flashlights, more suits and emotes!

 This modpack is still in development and will be releasing more stable versions of the current mods in the near future.

 ## Featuring Mods